Foreign battalions in the São Paulo Revolt of 1924: Formation and composition

 The so-called "Patriotic Battalion of the German Colony" was the largest and most militarily active of the three.
 Its membership, including Austrians, Swiss, Danes, and Swedes, numbered 300 men.
 Another report quantified 650 men, of which 200 would be German, 80 Italian and 370 Brazilian.
 The most cited leader in the testimonies of participants was captain Arnaldo Kuhn; others mentioned João Joaquim Tuchen, Antonio Missoni and Henrique Schulz.
 The organization's headquarters were on Liberdade Avenue.

-The Hungarian Patriotic Battalion, or "Hungarian Cavalry Squadron", would have numbered 180, including Poles, Romanians, and Czechoslovakians.
+The Hungarian Patriotic Battalion, or "Hungarian Cavalry Squadron", would have numbered 180, including Poles, Romanians, and Czechoslovaks.
 Commanded by Maximiliano Agid, it was headquartered on Tiradentes Avenue.
 Documentation seized from that battalion listed 122 members.

 The Italian battalion was organized by Lamberti Sorrentino, Aldo Mario Geri and Ítalo Landucci.
 It numbered about 60 men, of which 40 were Italians and the rest were Portuguese, Spanish and Brazilian.
 This number is very small considering the large Italian population in the city.
 This can be explained by the repression of the trade union movement, in which Italians actively participated, before the revolt.
 The Italian community was older and more structured, therefore the battalion's members had greater chances of escaping the police and its documentation, unlike the other two, was not seized by government forces, reducing the availability of information.